The IRS made a drastic change to its filing pin system in 2016. For that reason, IRS pin lookup and recovery is no longer possible for e-filing.

 Your New Electronic Filing Number

 Instead of using an e-filing pin, taxpayers who prepare their own tax returns must sign and validate their electronic tax return by using their previous year’s adjusted gross income total in lieu of a filing pin.
-You’ll find your prior year adjusted gross income on line 37 of Form 1040, on line 21 of Form 1040A and on line 4 of Form 1040EZ.
+For tax years 2017 and prior, you’ll find your last year's adjusted gross income on line 37 of Form 1040, on line 21 of Form 1040A and on line 4 of Form 1040EZ.
+For 2018 and beyond, you'll find the adjusted gross income on line 7 of the new 1040.
 If you previously used tax preparation software, you should find that your adjusted gross income is automatically entered.
 It is only when you are initially using such software that you must enter your prior adjusted gross income manually.

 Identity Protection Pins